 South Luangwa National Park, Zambia

-On average, there are most likely up to 42 hippos per kilometre.
-These magnificent creatures are crucial to the Park’s ecosystem as their excrement released into the river fertilises the waters and supports the fish population which, in turn, sustain the crocodiles.
+On average, there are most likely up to about 42 hippos per kilometre.
+These magnificent creatures are crucial to the Park’s ecosystem as their excrement released into the river fertilizes the waters and supports the fish population which, in turn, sustain the crocodiles.
 The South Luangwa National Park is also believed to contain the largest population of leopard throughout the entire African continent.
 It is estimated that there is one leopard for every kilometre of river in the Luangwa Valley.
 Therefore, the possibility of spotting this elusive and majestic nocturnal creature is fairly high.

 Note: The Tribal textile production factory is closed annually from December to March, we will therefore not be able to view the fabric production, however the textile shop is open all year round

 Facilities: Campsite with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

 Route: Petauke to South Luangwa National Park ±170 km

 Activity Package: Sunset Game Drive in South Luangwa National Park

 Optional Activity: Safari Walk (seasonal) or Morning Game Drive in South Luangwa